IMPLEMENTED BY: Snohomish County Fire Marshal’s Office

 All outdoor burn permits, including permits issued by PSCAA (Puget Sound Clean Air Agency) for agricultural burning, are suspended until this ban is lifted.
 This ban will remain in effect until there is a sustained period of rainfall and the fire risk returns to low.

 With the continuing dry weather conditions, we ask that any recreational fires be considered very carefully.
+If you have any doubts about safety, please don’t burn.
 Please contact our Outdoor Burning Information Hotline at 425-388-3508 for updated information.